 The Women’s Epilepsy Program at Brigham and Women’s Hospital addresses the very specific needs and concerns of women with epilepsy.
 The program pulls together an interdisciplinary team that includes neurologists, neurosurgeons, obstetrician gynecologists, neuropsychologists and psychiatrists, all with specialized interest and extensive backgrounds in women’s epilepsy.

 All of our epilepsy specialists are well trained in women's issues and can provide consultation or ongoing care.
-Thomas McElrath, MD, PhD and Page Pennell, MD, in addition, have their research interests in the area of women's issues.
+Thomas McElrath, MD, PhD has his research interests in the area of women's issues.
 This special program was created to provide women with epilepsy with leading-edge neurological and obstetrical clinical care, psychological support, counseling and education based on the latest research on antiepileptic medication use in women with epilepsy during all life stages.

 Special Pregnancy Concerns